dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-8.md

 <div class="fold-panel-start"></div>

 * Added a new localization mode `ONED_FAST_SCAN`, which significantly improved the localization speed for 1D barcodes.
-* Added the ability to specify barcode `width`, `height`,  `angle` to improve the recognition speed if you have advance information about barcodes.
+* Added the ability to specify barcode `width`, `height`,  `angle` to improve the recognition speed if you have advanced information about barcodes.
 * Optimized the logic of `confidence` scoring for 2D barcodes.
 The 2D barcode results with confidence greater than 30 are more accurate.

 <div class="fold-panel-end"></div>